Earlier this year SOZO had the privilege of being asked to take part in UK Fast’s eCommerce Round Table at the eCommerce Expo in London.

 Businesses follow the people, so when the people move to private messaging in their billions, so too do the businesses.
 Private messaging is huge, with WhatsApp, Snapchat and Facebook Messenger having colossal engagement numbers.
 So the brands take to private messaging with Chatbots, answering questions, offering product recommendations and discounts, and resolving customer queries and complaints.
 But it’s not real people talking to the customers, it’s Artificial Intelligence technology simulating real conversation.

 Computerised live chat?
-Sounds great to any sized eCommerce site and it's trend that's taken off well with many eCommerce stores fighting for the edge over competitors.
-Cost-effective and productivity boosting, this helpful automation will be a lot more advanced by 2020 when machine learning is more powerful and AI is even more scarily human-like.
-Common in messaging apps to help bridge the gap of personalisation and automation, they can provide quick help and tailored products instantly to the user.
+Sounds great to any sized eCommerce site and it's a trend that's taken off well with many eCommerce stores fighting for the edge over competitors.
+Cost-effective and productivity-boosting, this helpful automation will be a lot more advanced by 2020 when machine learning is more powerful and AI is even more scarily human-like.
+Common in messaging apps to help bridge the gap between personalisation and automation, they can provide quick help and tailored products instantly to the user.